Read frequently asked questions about the Honolulu Fire Department.

-- Property owners shall use zip code 96813 when purchasing the product, as Oahu-based products are keyed similarly.
+- Property owners must use zip code 96813 when purchasing the product, as Oahu-based products are keyed similarly.

 - An authorized signature is not required if the 96813 zip code is referenced.

-- Property owners are responsible for the Knox Box installation.
-If requested, Honolulu Fire Department personnel may suggest a proper location for the Knox Box.
+- Property owners are responsible for the box installation.
+If requested, Honolulu Fire Department personnel may suggest a proper location for the box.

-- Once installation is complete, the property owner must call the Honolulu Fire Department’s Fire Operations division at 808-723-7113 to schedule the administrative area’s company to lock the Knox Box.
+- Once installation is complete, the property owner must call the HFD’s Fire Operations division at 808-723-7113 to schedule the administrative area’s fire station to lock the box.

 Please complete and submit the online request form at least four weeks prior to your event.
 Should you have questions, please call our Community Relations/Education section at 808-723-7168.

 A firecracker permit and a valid identification is required to purchase and use firecrackers on Oahu.

 Please visit the Honolulu Fire Department Firecracker E-Permit System to view the rules and regulations and submit your request.
 The paper permit application process was discontinued.